scaelles/DEXTR-PyTorch/README.md

 This is the implementation of our work `Deep Extreme Cut (DEXTR)`, for object segmentation from extreme points.

+### Abstract
+This paper explores the use of extreme points in an object (left-most, right-most, top, bottom pixels) as input to obtain precise object segmentation for images and videos.
+We do so by adding an extra channel to the image in the input of a convolutional neural network (CNN), which contains a Gaussian centered in each of the extreme points.
+The CNN learns to transform this information into a segmentation of an object that matches those extreme points.
+We demonstrate the usefulness of this approach for guided segmentation (grabcut-style), interactive segmentation, video object segmentation, and dense segmentation annotation.
+We show that we obtain the most precise results to date, also with less user input, in an extensive and varied selection of benchmarks and datasets.
+All our models and code will be made publicly available.

 ### Installation
 The code was tested with Miniconda and Python 3.6.
 After installing the Miniconda environment:

 0. Clone the repo:
   ```Shell
   git clone https://github.com/scaelles/DEXTR-PyTorch